NeuralStorm/MATLAB-offline-neural-analysis/ieeg_functions/readme.md

 # Pipeline
 ## Overview
-1. Organize regions and powers according to pool set in config
+1. Organize chan_group and powers according to pool set in config
      * Debug: pool 1: All powerbands for LPFC and OFC separately
      * pool 2: high bands: LPFC + OFC, low bands: LPFC + OFC
 2. downsample and smooth according to span and downsample rate in config